-The city of London boasts a wealth of culture and history.
+We’re lucky to have our accommodation in the city of London as it boasts a wealth of culture and history.
 This is why it is such a heavily visited city, with over 17 million people flocking to London in 2014 alone, according to the BBC.
 If you’d like to learn a little more about the big smoke, we’ve delved deep into the history of our capital.
 From the houses of parliament to the London underground, here are some of the most interesting facts about London!

 1. Over 300 languages are spoken in London